 Recorded by Benny Goodman and His Orchestra on November 13, 1940 for Columbia in New York.

-Benny Goodman, clarinet, directing: Jimmy Maxwell, first trumpet; Alec Fila, Irving Goodman and Cootie Williams, trumpets; Lou McGarity and Red Ginzler, trombones; Skip Martin, first alto saxophone; Bob Snyder, alto saxophone; Jack Henderson and Georgie Auld, tenor saxophones; Gus Bivona, baritone saxophone; Bernie Leighton, piano; Mike Bryan, guitar; Arthur Bernstein, bass; Harry Jaeger, drums.
+Benny Goodman, clarinet, directing: Cootie Williams, first trumpet; Alec Fila, Jimmy Maxwell and Irving Goodman, trumpets; Lou McGarity and Red Ginzler, trombones; Skip Martin, first alto saxophone; Bob Snyder, alto saxophone; Jack Henderson and Georgie Auld, tenor saxophones; Gus Bivona, baritone saxophone; Bernie Leighton, piano; Mike Bryan, guitar; Arthur Bernstein, bass; Harry Jaeger, drums.

 The story: I have always wondered about the musical relationship between Benny Goodman and arranger Eddie Sauter.
 While it is beyond dispute that under Goodman’s aegis, Sauter created some of the most adventurous music of the swing era, Benny’s commitment to Sauter’s music, no matter how brilliant it may have been, was ambivalent at best.
 A number of commentators over the decades have explained this by saying that Goodman was a conservative musical primitive who felt uncomfortable playing and presenting Sauter’s sometimes avant-garde music to his (Benny’s) mainstream pop/jazz audiences.
 Part of this assessment is in my opinion invalid.
 The other part may be accurate, at least to a degree.